NickyDo/osprofiler/trace_work/trace-work.rst

 You need to put tracepoint to each function of service to enable OS profiler functionality
-* Core function services Nova, keystone, neutron, cinder, glance eg:+ suppose that we have 3 services A, B, C, service A have function A, B have function B, C have function C; request come into service A, function A call function B, function B call function C. each function will have tracepoint when the request passes the tracepoint, it calls `notifier` that is defied in OS provider source code
+* Core function services Nova, keystone, neutron, cinder, glance

++eg: suppose that we have 3 services A, B, C, service A have function A, B have function B, C have function C; request come into service A, function A call function B, function B call function C. each function will have tracepoint when the request passes the tracepoint, it calls `notifier` that is defied in OS provider source code